wodby/docs/apps/drupal/drush.md

 ## Drush aliases

 Wodby provides integration with Drush for Drupal apps.
-Navigate `Instance page > Settings > Drush` and download the aliases file.
+Navigate `[Instance] > Settings > Drush` and download the aliases file.

 Download and copy drush aliases into `~/.drush` or your local drush aliases directory.
 To use them navigate into your project repository directory and run (replace [tokens] with the real values):